 Consumer Loans: Any loan made by a person regularly engaged in the business of making loans in which:

 Persons making or purchasing consumer loans are required to obtain a loan license.
 Rental Purchase Agreement: Soliciting or engaging in rental purchase agreements which:

 Budget Service: Any person, partnership, association, or corporation doing business as a budget counseling, credit counseling, debt management, or debt pooling service, if money is received from the debtor and

 Pawnbrokers License: Any person, partnership, association, or corporation lending money on the deposit of personal property, or who deals in the purchase of personal property on the condition of selling the property

 Check Cashing/Payday Loan: Any business that cashes checks other than incidental to their retail sales.
 Issuing Money Orders: Any person, partnership, association, or corporation engaged in the business of

 selling or issuing traveler’s checks, or money orders as a service, for a fee, or other consideration.

 II-B-5-b.
 Securities, Investments, Collections, and BrokeringLoan Brokers (and Mortgage Brokers): A loan broker is defined as any person who, in return for any consideration from anyone, promises to procure a loan for any person or assist any person in procuring a loan from any third party, or who promises to consider whether or not to make a loan to any person.
 Unless he qualifies for any exemption from the loan broker statute, any person who collects up-front fees with the

 Other Regulated Areas: The Securities Division of Indiana Secretary of State's office regulates and oversees the securities industry in the State of Indiana.
-In addition the Securities Division also has regulatory authorit over several other occupations and business activities not related to the securities industry.
+In addition the Securities Division also has regulatory authority over several other occupations and business activities not related to the securities industry.
 Other occupations or business activities regulated by the Securities Division are collection agencies, investment advisers, and

 Indiana Secretary of State, Securities Division